projectwildmaps/projectwildmaps.github.io/README.md

 ### Add a new map

-### Change the default starting location
+### Change the default starting location / add a new location
-In index.html, the first script tag contains a list of global variables.
-Change the center_coords variable to have the new latitude/longitude that the map should be centered at by default.
+In index.html, the first script tag contains a list of locations as a global config variable.
+To change the default starting location, change which of these has the default property set to true.
+To add a new location, follow the format of the existing locations (there is a comment explaining what each of the properties means).

 # The Database